Bluiss/winchester-bike-club/README.md

 -	To be able to find all social links easily
 # Returning Visitor Goals
 -	 Find any new information on trails or the gallery
-# Frequent Visitor Goals
--	To use the site for recommendations on new trails